cyber-prophet/cosmos-nushell/out/cyber/commands-md-files/cyber tx gov submit-proposal instantiate-contract.md

 Flags:
   -a, --account-number uint      The account number of the signing account (offline mode only)
-      --admin string             Address of an admin
-      --amount string            Coins to send to the contract during instantiation -b, --broadcast-mode string    Transaction broadcasting mode (sync|async|block) (default "sync") --deposit string           Deposit of proposal
+      --admin string             Address or key name of an admin --amount string            Coins to send to the contract during instantiation -b, --broadcast-mode string    Transaction broadcasting mode (sync|async|block) (default "sync") --deposit string           Deposit of proposal
       --description string       Description of proposal
-      --dry-run                  ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it --fee-account string       Fee account pays fees for the transaction instead of deducting from the signer --fees string              Fees to pay along with transaction; eg: 10uatom --from string              Name or address of private key with which to sign
+      --dry-run                  ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it (when enabled, the local Keybase is not accessible)
+      --fee-account string       Fee account pays fees for the transaction instead of deducting from the signer --fees string              Fees to pay along with transaction; eg: 10uatom --from string              Name or address of private key with which to sign